plagov/payment-processing-example/README.md

 # Payment Processing Sample Project

-This is a sample payment processing project.
+This is a sample payment processing project I made as a homework assignment during the interview for a backend developer role for one of the banks in Baltic states.
 It exposes three endpoints:
 * create a payment
 * cancel a payment
 * query payments by status and amount

-The project is build using Java 21 and Spring Boot 3 with Postgres database.
+The project is built using Java 21 and Spring Boot 3 with a Postgres database.

 ## Run the service with docker compose
 To run the service locally, run the following docker compose command from the root of the project directory: